UNC-Libraries/hy-c/README.md

   ```
   bundle exec rake test_setup RAILS_ENV=development
   ```
-  * Search in your development environment front end to find the ID for the object you you want to update (if using the UNC-CH VM this will be at localhost:4040, if you are running it locally on the default rails server, it will be at localhost:3000)
+  * Search in your development environment front end to find the ID for the object you want to update (if using the UNC-CH VM this will be at localhost:4040, if you are running it locally on the default rails server, it will be at localhost:3000)
   * Go into a rails console to retrieve objects
   ```
   bundle exec rails console RAILS_ENV=development